input-output-hk/marlowe-doc/docs/developer-tools/runtime/services/marlowe-sync.md

   application, and payout withdrawal.

-  The marlowe query protocol supports multiple queries that allow clients to fetch data about marlowe contracts as of the current blockchain tip.
+  The marlowe query protocol supports multiple queries that allow clients to fetch data about Marlowe contracts as of the current blockchain tip.
 This means that it cannot guarantee consistent results between different queries, because the chain could update in between queries, changing the result of queries.
 If consistency is needed, use one of the sync protocols.